Univ-Wyo-Education/S20-2150/Lectures/Lect-07/Lect-07.md

 and logic.

 Last time we talked about a one-hot encoding.
-We will be using (later in the year) a one-hot encoding in the MARIA instruction set.
+We will be using (later in the year) a one-hot encoding in the MARIE instruction set.

 Instruction 0x8000 is the Jump-Compare and Misc instruction.
 The 2 bits after the 8 determine how the compare is done.